dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     git clone https://github.com/dsccommunity/DscWorkshop
     ```

-7. Change into the newly cloned repository and checkout the dev branch to move into the development environment:
+7. Change into the newly cloned repository and checkout the dev branch to move into the development

     ```powershell
     Set-Location -Path .\dscworkshop
+    ```

+    To get the branch you are currently using, just type:
+    ```powershell
+    git branch
+    ```

+    If the command did not return 'dev', please switch for the 'dev' branch like this:

+    ```powershell
     git checkout dev
     ```

+    > Note: If you want to read more about this, have a look at the documentation about [git branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)

 8. Open the DscWorkshop folder in VSCode and examine the repository contents.
 The shortcut in VSCode to open a folder is ```CTRL+K CTRL+O```.
 You can also press ```F1``` and type in the command you are looking for.
 And of course there is the classical way using the file menu.